Have you ever created a CodeCommit repo using CloudFormation?

 Now, we know the basics and we have the template so let’s go and create the stack.

-- Grab the YAML or JSON template from above and change the parameter value of CodeBucket and CodeKey if your are creating repo with code
+- Grab the YAML or JSON template from above and change the parameter value of CodeBucket and CodeKey if you are creating a repo with code

 - Login to AWS Management Console, navigate to CloudFormation and click on Create stack